-Apache - Produces some of the highest yields and largest fruit of all the thorn-less blackberry cultivars.
+Apache - Apache produces some of the highest yields and largest fruit of all the thornless blackberry cultivars.
 It is the largest thorn-less, upright berry available.
 Sweet, cone shaped berry.
 Ripens late season and is self-fertilizing.
 Excellent quality.
 Cold hardy and high yielding.

 Blueberries: Need at least 2 varieties to pollinate Full sun in well-drained soil does best.
 Plant 3-5' apart.
 Begin fertilizing in April with azalea food.
 Please choose your berry variety based on your elevation.
 If you need help determining your elevation please call Tammara at 349-2046.
-If your elevation is under 2500ft, you can choose Rabbiteye or High-bush varieties.
-If your elevation is over 2500ft. choose the High-bush varierie
+All of these varieties are Rabbiteye, which means they are suitable for elevations under 2500 feet.
+If you are at higher elevations, please look for a highbush variety of blueberry, which we unfortunately do not have access to this year.

-Krewer (RE) - Krewer produces very large blueberries that are delicious and very sweet and ripen in June.
+Krewer - Krewer produces very large blueberries that are delicious and very sweet and ripen in June.
 This berry has proven to produce very high yields and is suitable for home gardens, commercial production and pick-your-own.
 The Krewer is a great companion to the Titan.
 You will impress your neighbors when they see these beautiful large berries you grow in your own home garden.

-Titan (RE)- While the average blueberries are usually a little smaller than a dime, the Titan grows as large as a quarter.
+Titan - While the average blueberries are usually a little smaller than a dime, the Titan grows as large as a quarter.
 This berry is not only large but delicious and sweet.
 Fruit is very firm and hangs well on the plant when ripe.
 Titan will need cross-pollinating with another Rabbiteye variety.
 For maximum fruit production we recommend planting at least three different varieties.